 The colors of this blanket are a nice change from the holiday colors I've been using for the other squares.
 I've worked with red, white, and green since last October, thanks to a few other holiday projects I had picked up, then transitioning right into the World's Biggest Stocking blankets.
 When the holidays come around this year, I'm making everything in purple.

-So, anyways...
+So, anyway...
 Follow along as I begin the Granny Square Blanket!
 Remember that these patterns are not my design; they're provided free by Yarnspirations for the World's Biggest Stocking project.
-Click here to download them for yourself, then make a blanket square that will help set a world record and later be donated to military charities!
+Click here to download them for yourself, then make a blanket square that will help set a world record and later be donated to military charities.

 Let's get started!